-You’ve been in the same pair of shoes all winter long.
+You’ve spent the entire winter wearing the same pair of shoes.
 It’s finally the coldest time of the year, and you just couldn’t wait to get them off this year.
-But you know you need more options once the weather starts dropping and sends the snowflakes rolling down your cheeks.
+But you know you need more options once the weather starts dropping and the snowflakes start rolling down your cheeks.

-Luckily, seasonal footwear is a bit trickier than what you know now because while they do wear with dresses, skirts, and even jeans, there’s a lot to get right.
+Luckily, seasonal footwear is a bit trickier than what you know now because, while they do go with dresses, skirts, and even jeans, there’s a lot to get right.
 You don’t want a pair of boots that will show up on maternity leggings if you’ve dropped your pants during a bumpy boat trip.

 Your winter boots should have the following characteristics: